File and Data Ingest

 Filenames are your friends.

-Filenames are indexed by the search engine — take advantage of this.
+Filenames are indexed by the search engine — take advantage of this fact.
 Descriptive, intuitive, consistent, and concise filename conventions are best.
-Avoid illegal characters and excessively long filenames (technically there's a 255 character limit, but under 25 characters is best practice).
-Case and spelling also matter: image.JPG, image.jpg, and image.jpeg are treated as distinct files in NetX.
-Use unique filenames to avoid future collisions when moving or adding assets to folders or when uploading metadata via .csv.
+Avoid illegal characters and excessively long filenames (technical limit is 255 characters, best practice is less than 25 characters).
+Case and spelling matter — image.JPG, image.jpg, and image.jpeg are treated as distinct files in NetX.
+Unique filenames prevent collisions when adding assets to folders or uploading metadata via .csv.

 Cataloging is better in bulk.

-If you aren't migrating any existing metadata, attribute values can be batch-applied at the time of import using the browser upload tool or the NetX I/O app.
+Attribute values can easily be applied to batches of assets at the time of import using the browser upload tool or the NetX I/O app.

 Import your way.